augustin-barillec/google-pandas-load/docs/source/index.rst

 Set up a loader.

 In the following code, the credentials are inferred from the environment.
-For further information about how to authenticate to Google Cloud Platform with the `Google Cloud Client Library for Python`_ have a look `here <https://googleapis.github.io/google-cloud-python/latest/core/auth.html?highlight=defaults/>`__.
+For further information about how to authenticate to Google Cloud Platform with the `Google Cloud Client Library for Python`_, have a look `here <https://googleapis.github.io/google-cloud-python/latest/core/auth.html?highlight=defaults/>`__.

 .. code-block:: python